pe1te3son/transportme/README.md

 [Live Demo here](https://transportme-26649.firebaseapp.com)

 **You may enter any address as long as it is located in London.**
-If you want to test app and don't know London very well, here are some locations you may try:
+If you want to test an app and don't know London very well, here are some locations you may want to try:
-> Please make sure you selecting locations from google's autocomplete select menu.
+> Please make sure, that you are selecting locations from google's autocomplete select menu.

   * Brick Lane
   * Oxford Circus Station